-Management t Action take measure IATTC WCPFC ICCAT IOTC establish a scientific working group tasked to establish a maximum number of sets on floating objects which tuna fishing in the EPO can support.
+Management Action take measure IATTC WCPFC ICCAT ΙΟΤΣ establish a scientific working group tasked to establish a maximum number of sets on floating objects which tuna fishing in the EPO can support.
 Commission by 01/01/2008.
 (CMM 2006-01).
-CMM 2008-01 requests new FAD management plans by 01/07/2009 for use on high seas including strategies to limit capture of small bigeye and yellowfin tunas the problem. gathered on the deployment of FADs Secretariat will provide management options on marking and ID of FADs, electronic monitoring, registration and position and limits of FADS deployed or set.
+CMM 2008-01 requests new FAD management plans by 01/07/2009 for use on high seas including strategies to limit capture of small bigeye and yellowfin tunas the problem. gathered on the deployment of FADs provide management options on marking and ID of FADs, electronic monitoring, registration and position and limits of FADS deployed or set.
 Support vessel limits Prohibit the use of tender vessels operating in support of vessels fishing on FADs in the EPO None None None Transhipment vessel limits None but tuna purse seine vessels do not normally tranship at sea.
 Transhipment observer programme in place 2008 to date.
 None but tuna purse seine vessels do not normally tranship at sea.
 None but tuna purse seine vessels do not normally tranship at sea.
-Transhipment observer programme in place None but tuna purse seine vessels do not normally tranship at sea.
-Transhipment observer programme in place Discard Ban C04-05 (REV2), C-05-05 and C-06-03 define full retention rules.
+Transhipment observer programme in place 2007 to date.
+None but tuna purse seine vessels do not normally tranship at sea.
+Transhipment observer programme in place 2009 to date.
+Discard Ban C04-05 (REV2), C-05-05 and C-06-03 define full retention rules.
 Results from 3 years awaiting publication.
 CMM 2008-01 requires full catch retention on board from 01/01/2010 if observer programme implemented.
-None None Mitigation throu igh modification of fishing Mesh size limits None.
+None None Mitigation throu igh modification of fishing gear and practices Mesh size limits None.
 CCMs to develop under 2005-04 enhanced mitigation for turtle bycatch and 2006-01 for juvenile tuna mitigation.
 CMM 2008-01, 3 year program to explore methods to reduce juvenile tuna bycatch Size limit recommendations in place for bigeye (79-01) and yellowfin 99-01 in place until 2004.
 These were not implemented through gear (mesh size) controls, however.
 No specific resolutions, but a recommendation on turtles and a resolution on sharks apply.
 Both 'encourage' release of bycatch animals and propose research to explore more selective fishing gear.
 The Escape panels C-04-05 IATTC to act on reduction of mortality on juvenile tunas through escape panel technology.
 C-07-04 specifies arrangements for experimental use of None onus is on the flag- state and on voluntary action by fishing companies.

+Management Action ta

-Management Action take measure IATTC WCPFC ICCAT IOTC flexible grids to allow the escape of small tunas.
+measure IATTC WCPFC ICCAT ΙΟΤΟ

+flexible grids to allow the escape of small tunas.
 Device testing in place for 90 days.

 Manual release C-07-03 take actions to avoid encirclement of tunas, monitor turtle catches and report to the Commission.
+Manual release recommended where possible (2005-04 and 2008-03) .
+Dip nets to be used.
 92-01 encourages release of turtles and collection of data.

-Rules on release of turtles under C-04-05 (REV 2)
+turtles under C-04-05 (REV 2)